The Distributed Open Llama Network

 That's it.
 You're running on community compute.
 Dollama exposes an Anthropic Messages API endpoint at localhost:11435.
 Any tool that supports a custom base URL can use it — Claude Code, Continue, Aider, or your own scripts.

-What the installer does: downloads the latest dollama binary for your platform, verifies the checksum, and moves it to /usr/local/bin.
-That's it — no services, no daemons, no config changes.
+What the installer does: downloads the latest dollama binary for your platform, verifies the checksum, and installs it to ~/.dollama/bin (macOS/Linux) or %LOCALAPPDATA%\dollama (Windows).
+On macOS it also creates ~/Applications/dollama.app for Spotlight/Launchpad; on Windows it adds a Start Menu shortcut.
+All platforms open the dashboard after install.
 Read the script source.

 Direct binary download